dominiclet/obsidian-note-definitions/README.md

 1. A definition block consists of a **phrase (1 or more words), an alias (optional) and a definition**.
 They must be provided **strictly** in that order.
 2. A phrase is denoted with a line in the following format `# <PHRASE>`.
 This is rendered as a markdown header in Obsidian.
 3. An **optional** comma-separated line of alias(es) is expected after a phrase.
 This must be a line surrounded by asterisks, eg. `*alias*`. *This is rendered as italics in Obsidian*.
 4. A line that occurs after a registered **phrase** and is not an alias is deemed to be a definition.
 Definitions can be multi-line.
-All subsequent lines are definitions until the definition block delimiter is encountered.
+All subsequent lines are definitions until the definition block divider is encountered.
 You may write markdown here, which will be formatted similar to Obsidian's markdown formatting.
-5. A line with nothing but three hyphens `---` is used as a delimiter to separate definition blocks.
+5. A line with nothing but three hyphens `---` is used as a divider to separate definition blocks.
 This is rendered as a delimiting line in Obsidian.
-(This delimiter can be configured in the settings to recognise three underscores `___` as well)
+(This divider can be configured in the settings to recognise three underscores `___` as well)

 Example definition file: